There’s an ever-growing labyrinth of dos and don’ts in the private rented sector.

 Test both alarms on the first day of the tenancy.
 It’s also a good idea to install carbon monoxide detectors near gas appliances, although it is not compulsory.

-You must make sure that your rental property in England is fit for human habitation.
+Ultimately, you must make sure that your rental property in England is fit for human habitation.

 If you fail to comply with standards set out under the Homes (Fitness for Human Habitation) Act 2018, your tenants can take legal action against you.